- Receiving I-20s/DS-2019s, Transferring to USC and Applying for the Visa

 When can I register for classes?

-Incoming international students must arrive at USC and attend Passport Verification (PPV) with the Office of International Services before they are eligible to enroll.
+Incoming international students must arrive at USC and Immigration Status Verification (ISV) with the Office of International Services before they are eligible to enroll.

 What can I do if my I-20 was lost or stolen?